Queensland declared an independent state.

 The rapid growth of the settlement also lead to people moving beyond the original ridges where the settlement was established back in 1825.
 While flooding occurred regularly because of the many waterholes and creeks in the area it did not have a devastating effect in the convict era as all of the buildings were positioned on the ridges in the settlement.
 The situation 40 years later was totally different.
 Most of the low laying areas in the settlement were developed and in private hands.
 Without any form of flood management built up areas flooded in 1863 and 1864 and had a devastating effect on the town.
 The flood in 1864 was preceded by a cyclone which caused large scale destruction.
 Flooding occurred basically every year after this till 1872 and many more times after that year.
 The lack of proper town planning and flood management management and indecisiveness as mentioned above resulted in lack of proper relief action and little action to prevent further disasters.
 Further major floods in 1893, 1974 and 2011 caused increasingly more devastation because of over development on the flood plains and the ongoing lack of proper flood management.
 Ever since that time the issue of the unsustainable development of the floodplains have been ignored.

+Around the same time there was an outbreak of Typhoid, most likely linked to unreported dearth on the immigrant ship the Flying Cloud, the surgeon of the ship was later charged.
 Other avoidable disasters were two great fire of Brisbane in 1864.
 A month after Brisbane was flooded again, in April that year, 14 houses burned down on the northern side of Queen Street, halfway between Edward and Albert Street.
 It had started in a shop called ‘Little Wonders” that sold books and miscellaneous articles.